 At A Glance: Our Top 2 Tent Heaters

 Those wintery icy nights while camping and waking up to a full frozen rainfly are no more.
 Tent heaters come in two main forms, propane heaters and electric heaters, both of which we’ll discuss in this article.
-They are both as equally popular as each other and it which one suits you best is a personal choice, depending on a few factors which we’ll get into later.
+They are both as equally popular as each other and which one suits you best is a personal choice, depending on a few factors which we’ll get into later.

 In the review, we have taken some of the best tent heaters on the market and put them head to head against each other so you can find the best tent heater for your camping needs.